dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ---
 title: How to optimize Jekyll blog for SEO?
 desc: Jekyll Search Engine Optimization is left to the users.
-Initially SEO optimizing Jekyll was hard but gradually it has been easier since we have so many people contributing to the community.
+Initially, SEO optimizing Jekyll was hard but gradually it has been easier since we have so many people contributing to the community.
 Learn how to do Jekyll SEO.
 keywords:
 author: sharathdt
 tags: SEO Jekyll